stevenlovegrove/OpenSEM/sem_info/cambridge_stereoscan_260/README.md

 ## Block Functions

-Based on observations and cabling below, we wish to understand these different blocks and how they should be interfaced / driven.
-Current Understanding of blocks show below:
+We need to understand these different blocks and how they should be interfaced / driven.
+From the measurements and cable layout (documented in the following sections), I currently believe there are 13 coils, the filament and EHT to drive:

+* Cap
-Cap: Thermionic Emission Filament + Accelerating voltage (EHT)
+  * Thermionic Emission Filament
+  * Accelerating voltage (EHT)
+* Cylinder 1
+  * 4x correction (2x10ohm, 2x15ohm)
+* Cylinder 2
+  * condensor 1 (3.8ohm)
+  * condensor 2 (3.8ohm)

-Cylinder 1: Condensor?
+* Cylinder 2

-Cylinder 2: Deflection Coils?

-Cylinder 3: Stigmata + ?

-Cone: Objective (focus)
+  * 4 stigmata (2x50ohm, 2*3ohm?)
+  * 2 deflection (1.7ohm)
+* Cone
+  * 1 objective (5.6ohm)